Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds

 The Serre functor and the rotation functor act on the basis by \end{proposition} \begin{proof} We begin with a computation of the numerical Grothendieck group of $\Dcatb(\pro^3,\CCC_0)$.
-To find a basis, we simply compute the Euler pairing between the $\CCC_i$'s.
+To find a basis, we simply compute the Euler pairing among the objects $\CCC_i$.
 We have

-From the isometry $\Knum(\Ku(Y)) \cong \Knum(\Ku(\pro^3,\CCC_0))$, we have $\rk \Knum(\pro^3,\CCC_0) = 2$.
+From the isometry $\Knum(\Ku(Y)) \cong \Knum(\Ku(\pro^3,\CCC_0))$, we have $\rk \Knum(\Ku(\pro^3,\CCC_0)) = 2$.
 By \cref{thm:psi}, we have

 and hence $\rk \Knum(\pro^3,\CCC_0) = 4$.
 For $i=-1,0,1,2$, the Clifford sheaves and their Chern characters are given by

 The Euler pairings for $\CCC_{-1}, \CCC_0,\CCC_1,\CCC_2$ are given by